finos/FDC3/docs/api/ref/GetAgent.md

 :::warning

 The [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) directives [frame-src](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-src), [child-src](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/child-src) and [default-src](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/default-src) can prevent iframes injected into an application from loading content.
-Where these are used, please ensure that they allow the loading of content from the domains of Desktop Agents and UI implementations that you wish to work with (including [fdc3.finos.org](https://fdc3.finos.org/) where the reference Intent Resolver and Channel Selector UIs may be laoded from).
+Where these are used, please ensure that they allow the loading of content from the domains of Desktop Agents and UI implementations that you wish to work with (including [fdc3.finos.org](https://fdc3.finos.org/) where the reference Intent Resolver and Channel Selector UIs may be loaded from).

 :::